 Appraised value determines the value of the home based on a detailed analysis from a third-party appraiser.
 The mortgage lender will require the appraisal to minimize their risk, as they won’t lend more than the property is worth.

-An appraisal is usually done as part of the home buying process, or if someone wants to refinance their mortgage.
+An appraisal is usually done as part of the home buying process, or if someone wants to refinance.
 The seller may also ask for an appraisal to determine the listing price.

 When performing an appraisal, the appraiser will review: